suny-am/apoex-test/README.md

 ## Description

-Technical evaluation test for Apoex AB fullstack development position.
+Technica
+The goal

-The goal was to make a small application that utilized the [Punk API](https://punkapi.com/documentation/v2) to display craft beers and various related information for users.
+A small application that utilizes the
+[Punk API](https://punkapi.com/documentation/v2) to display craft beers and various related information for users.